the MAC:

 A diploma from "the MAC" is not a piece of paper for the wall or to be stored away.

 We issue a solid gold business card sized diploma.
-The college name and degree on the front, and name and graduation date on the back.
+The college name and degree on the front, and the candidates name and graduation date on the back.

 Imagine going for your interview with a solid gold diploma and a thumb-drive portfolio with everything you did archived.